stellar/awesome-stellar/README.md

   - [ConsensusDay 1 // Stellar Consensus Protocol - David Mazieres](https://youtu.be/rLRPFsloyqk)
   - [dotScale 2017 - David Mazières - Internet-level consensus is practical](https://youtu.be/zTI1HAWDHIg)
   - [David Mazières: "The Stellar Consensus Protocol" | Talks at Google](https://youtu.be/vmwnhZmEZjc)

+## Stellar Asset Issuers (Anchors)

+- [AnchorUSD](https://www.anchorusd.com/) - Redeemable and stable cryptocurrency anchored 1-for-1 to the US dollar.
+All deposits are secured in US-domiciled bank accounts.

+- [Token X](https://token.io/x) - Token X is backed 1:1 by fiat money and independently audited to confirm that assets in escrow match the outstanding stablecoins.
+Token X is ledger agnostic and currently runs on Stellar and Ethereum.
+All major currencies are supported.

+- [Apay (Papaya Anchor)](https://apay.io/in) - Papaya anchors multiple crypto assets to the network including BTC, LTC, and ETH.

+- [Bitbond](https://www.bitbond.com/) - Bitbond is the issuer of Germany's first security token and makes business lending globally accessible.

+- [Firefly](https://fchain.io/en/) - Firefly is a wallet provider and an issuer of the Chinese Yuan.

+- [Smartlands](https://smartlands.io/) - Smartlands is a platform for tokenizing real world assets by issuing security tokens.

 ## Store Your Stellar Assets